oktadev/okta-blog/_source/_posts/2021-10-18-security-headers-best-practices.md

 ### HTTP Strict Transport Security (HSTS)

 First, the Strict-Transport-Security header forces the browser to communicate with HTTPS instead of HTTP.
 HTTPS is the encrypted version of the HTTP protocol.
 Strictly using HTTPS can prevent most man-in-the-middle and session hijacking attacks.

-This header has two configuration options: "max-age" and "includeSubDomains". "max-age" is the number of seconds the browser should remember this setting.
-And if "includeSubDomains" is selected, the settings will apply to any subdomains of the site as well.
+This header has two configuration options: `max-age` and `includeSubDomains`. `max-age` is the number of seconds the browser should remember this setting.
+And if `includeSubDomains` is selected, the settings will apply to any subdomains of the site as well.

 ```
 Strict-Transport-Security: max-age=31536000 ; includeSubDomains